Matheus2212/js-validation-notification/README.md

 <input type="text" data-required="Some text to show on Box" name="fieldName" />
 ```

-PLEASE NOTE: the ``` data-required-function ``` only accepts the field as argument.
+PLEASE NOTE: the ``` data-required-function ``` only accepts the self input as argument.
 So if you need some other param on your function, add it to your input field and recover it on the function.

 ### JS Code